Kissing could have promoted the spread of herpes viruses

 Even today, the romantic kiss is not widespread in all parts of the world.
 A 2015 study by the Kinsey Institute at Indiana University concluded that it occurs in only 46 percent of the 168 cultures examined.
 A lot of kisses are distributed, especially in the Middle East, North America and Europe.
 In sub-Saharan African cultures, in New Guinea or in Central America, kissing, which is associated with love and sexuality, tends not to play a role.2

 According to the World Health Organization, herpes infections are mainly caused by two types of viruses: cold sore virus (HSV-1) and genital herpes virus (HSV-2).
 The HSV-1 type, which is also the subject of the study, is transmitted via mouth-to-mouth contact.
-The virus stays in the body for life, and symptoms can occur again and again.
-According to the WHO, about 3.7 billion people under the age of 50 are infected with this herpes virus.3
+The virus stays in the body for life, and symptoms can occur once more and once more.
+According to the WHO, regarding 3.7 billion people under the age of 50 are infected with this herpes virus.3

 Sources